robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-11-ect-video.md

 ### Presenter summary

-It can be difficult to keep track of learning during pair and group work but that doesn't mean we should shy away from doing it.
+It can be difficult to keep track of learning during pair and group work but that doesn’t mean we should shy away from doing it.
 Instead, we need to take the time to set up pair and group work carefully and explicitly teach pupils how to behave during these types of activities. {/details}